Akius1/asyoulikeit/README.md

 # asyoulikeit
 AsyoulikeIt is an e-commerce store, for Africa native wears.
+It houses varieties of Nigeria wears from Agbada to Senators etc.